Grong Municipality: Geography

 Grong is located along the river Namsen in the Namdalen valley.
 Two major tributaries of the Namsen flow through Grong too: the river Sanddøla and the river Neselva.
 The Bangsjøene lakes lie at the extreme southern border with Snåsa Municipality and Overhalla Municipality.
 The Blåfjella–Skjækerfjella National Park covers a small part of the southeastern part of Grong Municipality.
 The highest point in the municipality is the 1158.86 m tall mountain Heimdalhaugen.

 Government

 Grong Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Municipal waste management has since 1979 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection since 2018.

 Municipal council

 The municipal council (Kommunestyre) of Grong Municipality is made up of 17 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.